Code of Integrity and Professional Conduct: How we Work

 Penalties for fraud

 Fraud is a serious offence and is subject to disciplinary or administrative measures up to and including termination of employment.
 The CRA will also recover any losses resulting from an act of fraud.
-Some cases of fraud against the Crown are indictable offenses.
+Some cases of fraud against the Crown are indictable offences.
 They may lead to criminal charges and carry penalties that include fines and imprisonment.

 We Protect Our Reputation